-The Player must notify in writing the Club holding his registration within one month of the date on which notification of the said terms of re engagement were sent, whether or not he accepts their offer of re engagement.
-If the Player has not replied in writing to the Club's offer of re engagement by 30th June, the offer shall automatically lapse.
+67.4 The Player must notify in writing the Club holding his registration within one month of the date on which notification of the said terms of re-engagement were sent, whether or not he accepts their offer of re-engagement.
+If the Player has not replied in writing to the Club's offer of re-engagement by 30 June, the offer shall automatically lapse.
 In the case of an Under 24 Player, the Club's compensation rights shall not be affected.

-Note: In the event of the Player wishing to sign for a Club not in membership of The League or The Premier League, i.e. a non-League Club, The Football Association Rule C.1(n)(vi) applies in respect of the registration of Players by Clubs from other leagues.
+Note: In the event of the Player wishing to sign for a Club not in membership of The League or The Premier League, i.e. a non-League Club, The Football Association Rule C.1.14.5 applies in respect of the registration of Players by clubs in other leagues.

-If a Player, who is an Under 24 Player, wishes to claim a Free Transfer on the basis of his offer of re engagement being less favourable than his current contractual terms, he must send a written application to The League, with a copy to his Club, by 30th June, otherwise the Club's compensation rights will be retained.
+67.6 If a Player, who is an Under 24 Player, wishes to claim a Free Transfer on the basis of his offer of re-engagement being less favourable than his current contractual terms, he must send a written application to The League, with a copy to his Club, by 30 June, otherwise the Club's compensation rights will be retained.

-If the Player, who is an Under 24 Player, does not accept the said offer of re engagement and/or indicates that he wishes to leave the Club holding his registration, but his registration is not transferred to another Club before the date of expiry of his contract, then the Club holding his registration may after such expiry date either:
+67.9 If the Player, who is an Under 24 Player, does not accept the said offer of re-engagement and/or indicates that he wishes to leave the Club holding his registration, but his registration is not transferred to another Club before the date of expiry of his contract, then the Club holding his registration may after such expiry date either:

 In either of the circumstances set out in Regulations 67.9.4 or 67.9.5, two weeks’ notice in writing must be given before payment to the Player ceases.

-Any Club wishing to place the name of a Non Contract Player on its List of Players for the following Season must so notify him in writing in accordance with the procedure laid down in Regulation 67.2.
+67.12 Any Club wishing to place the name of a Non-Contract Player on its List of Players for the following Season must so notify him in writing in accordance with the procedure laid down in Regulation 67.2.

-A Player who, having refused to accept his Club's offer of re engagement made in accordance with this Regulation, elects to sign for a Club in another country shall not be re registered in The League until after a lapse of twelve months from the date he joined the foreign Club unless the special consent of the Board is obtained.
+67.15 A Player who, having refused to accept his Club's offer of re-engagement made in accordance with this Regulation, elects to sign for a Club in another country shall not be re-registered in The League until after a lapse of twelve months from the date he joined the foreign Club unless the special consent of the Board is obtained.
 The Board may refer any question of compensation to his previous Club to the Professional Football Compensation Committee whose decision shall be final and binding.

 whichever is the earlier.
 For the purposes of determining the amount payable by the new Club, the Player’s salary with that Club will be deemed to be an amount equal to the average weekly wage to be paid to that Player by the new Club in the first Season of his employment.